Pipedrive vs Salesforce for Consultant CRM Pipelines 2026

 Our recommendation: Which CRM fits your consultant pipeline in 2026?

-Choose Pipedrive if you're a solo consultant or agency team under 10 people prioritizing fast setup, included AI tools, and straightforward deal tracking at $24-$99/month total cost.
-Choose Salesforce if you're managing 50+ consultants across multiple practice areas requiring complex automation, custom workflows, and enterprise integrations that justify $175-$550/month.
+Choose Pipedrive if you're a solo consultant or agency team under 10 people prioritizing fast setup, included AI tools, and straightforward deal tracking at $24–$99/seat/month.
+Choose Salesforce if you're managing 50+ consultants across multiple practice areas requiring complex automation, custom workflows, and enterprise integrations that justify $175–$550/user/month.

 The decision tree is simpler than vendor marketing suggests: